sarapeddy/saga-implementation-with-Spring-Boot/slides/saga_theory.md

 The *SAGA design pattern* is a software architectural pattern used to manage complex, long-running transactions across multiple microservices or distributed systems.
 In a SAGA, a sequence of smaller, isolated transactions is executed step by step.
 Each transaction is managed by a separate microservice and, if one transaction fails, the pattern ensures the execution of compensating transactions to undo the effects of the preceding steps, thereby maintaining data consistency.
 This approach is particularly useful in microservices architectures where a single monolithic transaction is not feasible due to the distributed nature of the system.

 In a microservices architecture, traditional ACID (Atomicity, Consistency, Isolation, Durability) transactions become challenging to implement because they rely on a single, centralized database to ensure data consistency across multiple operations.
 However, in a microservices environment, data is typically distributed across multiple services, each with its own database.
 This distribution makes it difficult to maintain ACID properties across service boundaries, particularly **isolation**, which ensures that transactions do not interfere with each other.As a result, an application must use what are known as *countermeasures*, design techniques that prevent or reduce the impact of concurrency anomalies caused by the lack of isolation.
-This topic and how to address its will be discussed in more detail later in the notebook.
+This topic and how to address it will be discussed in more detail later in the notebook.

 ## Anomalies that the lack of isolation can cause